xzebcex/Classic-DVD-Corner-Hit/README.md

 # **Classic DVD Corner Hit**

 ## Description
 This is a straightforward Python script that mimics the classic DVD logo corner hit animation.
-It generates one or more different-colored DVD logos and moves them around the terminal screen, bouncing them off the edges and changing their direction and colour when they reach a corner.
+It generates one or more different-colored DVD logos and moves them around the terminal screen, bouncing them off the edges and changing their direction and color when they reach a corner.

 ## Table of Contents
 1. Installing and Running